Empower Your Practice

 1. How to do local SEO for doctors?

 Doctors should optimise their Google Business Profile with accurate NAP details, select correct medical categories, and actively solicit reviews.
-Ensuring the clinic is listed accurately in local directories and embedding a map on the website are also key steps to ranking in the "Local Pack".
+Ensuring the clinic is listed accurately in directories like Healthgrades and Zocdoc, and embedding a map on the website, are also key steps to ranking in the "Local Pack".

 1. How much does healthcare SEO cost?

 Costs vary significantly.
 DIY SEO requires an investment of time to learn and implement content and technical changes.
-Hiring an agency can range from £500 to several thousand pounds per month depending on the competitiveness of your location and speciality.
-However, the ROI is often higher than the PPC over the long term.
+Hiring an agency can range from a few hundred to several thousand dollars per month depending on the competitiveness of your location and speciality.
+However, the ROI is often higher than PPC over the long term.

-1. How to rank higher than the NHS?
+1. How to rank higher than large health publishers?

-It is difficult to rank for broad conditions, but you can outrank the NHS by targeting specific commercial and local intent keywords.
-Focus on "private" modifiers, specific treatment pages, and local searches.
-The NHS generally focuses on information, whereas you can optimise for the service and transaction.
+It is difficult to rank for broad conditions against sites like WebMD or Mayo Clinic, but you can compete by targeting specific commercial and local intent keywords.
+Focus on service-specific pages, local search modifiers, and your unique clinical expertise.
+Large publishers focus on general information, whereas you can optimise for the specific service and transaction a patient in your area is ready to act on.

 EHR vs EMR: Key Differences & Advantages